nhunglehong-pdf/nhunglehong-pdf.github.io/meditation/2022-10-14-second-act-breakup.md

 prev: 2022-04-08-refugees
 next: 2023-01-12-phineas-n-ferb
 ---
-A little while ago I saw a post by somebody who said they weren't typically a romance fan but had been reading a lot of romance lately because it was so readily available to them.
+A little while ago I saw a post by somebody who said they weren't typically a romance fan but had been reading a lot of romance lately because it was so readily available.
 They said they mostly liked it, but they couldn't understand the point of the ever-present Second Act Breakup and were frustrated by it.

-Listen.
-I know it was rhetorical.
-So that's why I'm answering that question generally rather than directly.
+I'm aware the question was rhetorical.
+So that's why I'm answering generally rather than directly.
 Here are some reasons the Second Act Breakup is utilized in romance.

 **Strengthening the Characters Individually**